Mackenzie-High/autumn/specification/Negate_Operation.md

 ## Static Checks

-[NO_SUCH_UNARY_OPERATOR, None of the overloads will accept the operand due to its type., null]
++ [NO_SUCH_UNARY_OPERATOR](https://www.mackenziehigh.com/autumn/javadoc/autumn/lang/compiler/errors/ErrorCode.html#NO_SUCH_UNARY_OPERATOR): None of the overloads will accept the operand due to its type.

 ## Example